PLEASE REMEMBER THIS IS A BOARD WITH HIGH CURRENT AC POWER! YOU MODIFY AT YOUR OWN RISK.

 The LED that indicates the kettle is on is PWM controlled.
 That took some time to figure out but a really good learning experience for me.

-Blue is the power LED anode and white is the power LED cathode, the switch is directly below it and I made a mess of soldering the cables the wrong way around, it would of been better having the switch cables facing the opposite direction as you may notice the insulation has a mark on it and maybe at risk of melting if in prolonged contact with the LED pins.
+Blue is the power LED anode and white is the power LED cathode, the switch is directly below it and I made a mess of soldering the cables the wrong way around, it would of been better having the switch cables facing the opposite direction so the LED pin is not touching the insulation.
+I have have moved the wire now as I don't know how long that wire insulation would last touching the pin.

 More pics for perspective.